Language-Research-Technology/ldaca-website/content/training-events/events/2022/czech-national-corpus/index.md

 ---
 title: "Václav Cvrček: The Czech National Corpus"
-description: "Václav Cvrček is a linguist who deals with the description of the Czech language, especially with the use of large electronic corpora and quantitative methods.
+description: "This webinar was part of our 2022 series.
+Václav Cvrček is a linguist who deals with the description of the Czech language, especially with the use of large electronic corpora and quantitative methods.
 In 2013-2016 he worked as the director of the Czech National Corpus project; since 2016 he has been the deputy director.
 Recently, he has been focusing on research on textual variability and corpus-based discourse analysis with a focus on online media."
 layout: event
 image: "https://www.clarin.eu/sites/default/files/styles/max_2600x2600/public/cnk.png"
 link: ""